kumestra/kumestra.github.io/content/posts/prompt_engineering.md

 It is possible that "AeroGlide UltraSlim Smart Toothbrush" may be a new product released after my last update, or it could be a rebranding of an existing product.
 To provide accurate and current information, I would recommend visiting the official Boie USA website or contacting their customer service directly for the most recent and detailed information about their product lineup.
 ```

+# Iterative Prompt Development

+## Generate a marketing product description from a product fact sheet